 Before connecting the side pieces together, first, paint them with a paint roller.
 It’s easier to paint the pieces as separate boards than when everything is already assembled.
 Paint the side pieces, shelf board, and front of drawers.
 Apply at least two coats of paint.

-Step 6 – Attach the Main Frame to the Wall
+Step 6 – Attach the DIY Closet Organizer with Drawers to the Back Wall

 Find the center of the closet and mark it on the wall.
-Then find the center of the 2×4 and mark it with a pencil.
+Then find the center of the 18″ – 2×4 pieces on the DIY closet organizer and mark it with a pencil.
+So when attaching the DIY closet organizer to the wall, the mark on the wall should match with the mark on the closet organizer.

 Using a stud finder, locate the studs and mark them on the wall.
-Then lift the frame 12″ from the floor.
+Then lift the DIY closet organizer frame 12″ from the floor.
 Make sure the center of the closet lines up with the center of 2×4.
 Then drive in the screws through 2x4s into the stud location with 2 1/2″ wood screws.
 It’s important to hit the studs in the wall with screws.
-If you attach this frame to the drywall only, this closet system will fall down.
+If you attach this frame to the drywall only, this closet system will not hold.

 Step 7 – Secure Drawer Slides to the Side Pieces

 Now it’s time to attach drawer slides.
-Take a pair of 14″ drawer slides and attach the first set 2″ from the bottom.
-Make sure they are leveled.
+Take a pair of 14″ drawer slides and attach the first set of 2″ from the bottom.
+Make sure they are leveled and parallel to each other.
 Then cut a 7″ tall scrap piece and use it as a guide to attach the remaining sliders.

 Place the 7″ tall guide piece on the first slider, then place the next slider up and attach it with screws.
 Repeat the process for other sliders.

 To install the drawers so that they work properly, it’s important to have the same 1/4″ gap between each drawer going up.
-Starting from the bottom, install the drawer so that it’s flush with the bottom of the side pieces.
-You could attach a guide board temporarily from the bottom, and then remove it once the bottom drawer is attached.
+Starting from the bottom, install the drawer so that it’s flush with the bottom of the DIY closet organizer sides.
+You could temporarily attach a guide board from the bottom and remove it once the bottom drawer is attached.

-Once the bottom drawer is installed and works properly, take a 1/4″ plywood and cut it full width and length of the drawer box.
+Once the bottom drawer is installed and works properly, take a 1/4″ scrap plywood piece and cut it full width and length of the drawer box.
 Place this 1/4″ plywood on top of the first installed drawer.
-Then place the next drawer on top of the plywood and secure the slider to the drawer box.
+Then place the next drawer on top of the 1/4″ plywood and mark the location of where the drawer slides should be attached.
+Now attach the drawer slides.
 Repeat the process going up for the remaining of the drawers.

-Now take a pencil and lightly mark the top of the upper drawer cover board on both side pieces.
+Once the drawers are installed and inserted, now it’s time to attach the lower shelf.
+Take a pencil and lightly mark the elevation of the top of the upper drawer on the closet organizer sides.
 Then remove the upper drawer and install the shelf board just below the pencil mark.
 Make sure the pocket holes are on the bottom.
 Use 1 1/4″ pocket holes to attach this shelf board.
-Next, install the upper shelf 12″ over the lower shelf.
+Next, install the upper shelf 12″ higher than the lower shelf.

 Step 9 – Cut and Attach Support Blocks for the Shelf Boards

-Take the remaining 3/4″ plywood and cut six 14″ x 1 1/2″ pieces and two 12″ x 1 1/2″ pieces.
-These pieces will go on the left and right wall of the closet, under the shelf boards as support blocks.
+Take the remaining 3/4″ plywood and cut six shelf support blocks to 14″ x 1 1/2″ and two blocks to 12″ x 1 1/2″.
+These pieces will be attached to the left and right walls of the closet.
+Then the shelves will be placed on top of these blocks.

-Again using a stud finder, locate the studs on the left and right wall and mark them on a wall.
+Again using a stud finder, locate the studs on the left and right closet walls and mark them on a wall.
 Then mark the elevation of each shelf.
-Make sure that the bottom shelf is the same elevation as the bottom of the side piece of the closet system.
-The rest of the shelves could be placed at any elevation (I placed the shelves about 12″ apart).
+Ensure that the bottom shelf is the same elevation as the bottom of the side piece of the closet system.
+The rest of the shelves could be placed at any elevation (I placed the shelves about 12″ apart for better storage space).
 Attach the shelf support blocks using wood screws into the studs.

 The very top shelf will lay down on the top of the closet system spanning the whole width of the closet.
 This shelf needs to be 12″ wide.
 The length of each shelf piece might be different depending on how big your closet is.
 But for my closet, the top shelf was 72 1/2″ in width, and the smaller shelves on the sides were 25 3/4″.

-Paint the shelf boards before installing them inside the closet.
+Paint the closet shelves before installing them inside the closet using pocket hole screws.

 Step 10 – Finish Installing Handles and Coat Hanger Dowels

-Take closet dowel rod holders and install them at the elevation you’d like.
+Take closet dowel rod holders and install them at the elevation you’d like depending on what clothes you will have hanging on them.
 Then measure and cut the dowel rod to the correct length and insert it into the rod holders.
 Finish installing drawer handles.
 You’re all done with this DIY closet organizer with drawers.